 Faculty and staff are welcome to talk to reporters about topics within their area of expertise.
 However, when faculty or staff members are asked to comment on an institutional question or an issue that relates to the entire institution, the reporter should always be referred to the Office of Communications.
-The Director of Communications, in cooperation with the Office of the President, will determine the appropriate spokesperson on behalf of the College.
+The director of communications and media relations, in cooperation with the College President will determine the appropriate spokesperson on behalf of the College.
 The Office of Communications will refer the reporter to the appropriate source for comment or issue a statement on behalf of the College.